Khangb1913234/app_todolist_backend/README.md

 # app_todolist_backend

-App helps users create to-do lists that they need to do
+App helps users to take notes of things to do

 - Function:
   + Create, update, delete tasks.